 3rd Grade Math Review: Day 5

-In Thursday's post we looked at subtracting across zeros and addition.
+In yesterday's post we looked at subtracting across zeros and addition.
 Today we are diving something that will be with students for years to come, multi-digit multiplication.
 We'll also take a quick peek at division and multi-step problems.

 2 by 1 Multiplication